Halt and Catch Fire (TV series): First season (2014)

-Second season
+Second season (2015)

 Cardiff Electric is sold to a conglomerate in 1985, earning Gordon a six-figure settlement but Joe nothing.
 Eager to start anew, Joe gets engaged to his girlfriend Sara and goes to work at Westgroup Energy, an oil firm where her father, Jacob Wheeler, is CEO.
 Starting in data entry, Joe spots an opportunity to use their mainframe computers for time-sharing and takes over the department.
 Meanwhile, Donna and Cameron are chaotically running Mutiny in a rented house with their developers.
 Cameron hires a paroled Bosworth to be a manager, as well as one of Mutiny's subscribers, Tom, to be a game designer; she and Tom begin dating.
 Gordon writes a computer program, "Sonaris", intended to map Mutiny's network, but it inadvertently acts as malware.
-To make up for his mistake, Gordon reaches an arrangement with Joe for Mutiny to be Westgroup's first time-sharing client at a discount in exchange for Gordon configuring the mainframes.
+To make up for his mistake, Gordon agrees to an arrangement with Joe for Mutiny to be Westgroup's first time-sharing client at a discount in exchange for Gordon configuring the mainframes.
 Mutiny subsequently thrives, due in part to their new "Community" chat rooms conceived by Donna.
 Preoccupied with work, Donna keeps an abortion secret from Gordon, and he hides his toxic encephalopathy diagnosis from her.